SolarianZ/UnityAssetChecker/README.md

         if (go.name.StartsWith("GO_"))
         {
-            // For check results of type "AllPass," you can also return "null" return new AssetCheckResult
+            // For check results of type "AllPass", you can also return "null" return new AssetCheckResult
             {
                 type = CheckResultType.AllPass,